Rishi-Prasadha/MLB_ML_Pitching_Prediction/README.md

 All the data used was sourced and downloaded from [Baseball Savant](https://baseballsavant.mlb.com).
 Thank you to Baseball Savant for providing reliable, accurate player, team and game statistics after each game.

-With that being said, the Justin Verlander dataset used is found in the resources folder:
+With that being said, the Justin Verlander dataset used is found in the resources folder, including the September 29th game data:

 * verlander_update.csv
+* field_test_data.csv

 ---